-Law Enforcement Authority and Inter-agency Relationships Campus Security and the Director of Residential Life maintain a close working relationship with the Presque Isle Police Department, the Aroostook County Sheriff's Department and the Maine State Police.
+Law Enforcement Authority and Inter-agency Relationships

+Campus Security and the Director of Residential Life maintain a close working relationship with the Presque Isle Police Department, the Aroostook County Sheriff's Department and the Maine State Police.
 College security personnel patrol the campus on foot and in a vehicle during evening hours.
-Their patrol routes are varied and the hours are random.
-They are in constant communication with each other and with appropriate authorities through hand-held, two-way radios and cellular phones.
-They are authorized to stop any individual on campus during the late evening hours to determine whether they can be of service to the person.
-They also operate as backup to the residential life staff.
+Patrol routes are varied and the hours are random.
+Campus security are in constant communication with each other and with appropriate authorities through hand-held, two-way radios and cellular phones.
+Security is authorized to stop any individual on campus during the late evening hours to determine if service is need.
+NMCC Security also operate as backup to the residential life staff.
 Through interagency agreements between local law enforcement agencies and the security supervisor, any reports of criminal activities associated with student organizations off campus are shared or reported to the appropriate college personnel and departments.